Dec 20, 2014

 Review copy provided by Amazon Vine

-Appropriateness: There was no adult content in this book although it was very violent.
-I would recommend this book to readers 13+
+Appropriateness: There is no adult content and the romance involves nothing more than kissing.
+I recommend this book to readers 12+